SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 			- depletion of serum iron : low iron + % saturation - bone marrow doesn't have enough iron to put into cells
 			- normocytic anemia -
 			- microcytic hypochromic anemia - variant in size .. **note - platelet count inc bc elevated erythropoietin will cross rxn with thrombopoietin receptors on megakaryocytes, bystander rxn with production up.**
-	- anemia of chronic dz - usually mild and moderate - normocytic/microcyti or something else - 2nd most common type of anemia, common in hospitals -
+	- anemia of chronic dz - ==usually mild and moderate - normocytic/microcytic== or something else - 2nd most common type of anemia, common in hospitals -
-		- note - regardless of cause, the common mechanism is *improper iron transfer with iron trapped in bone marrow macrophages*, inhibiting / suppressing erythropoiesis by cytokines hepcidin
+		- note - regardless of cause, the c==ommon mechanism is *improper iron transfer with iron trapped in bone marrow macrophages*, inhibiting / suppressing erythropoiesis by cytokines hepcidin==
 			- blocking the transfer of iron from macrophages into the cells - cannot be used normally.
-			**serum iron is decreased but the TIBC is also decreased!!!** increased ferritin!! plenty of storage iron, just can't use it!
+			==**serum iron is decreased but the TIBC is also decreased!!!**== ==increased ferritin!! plenty of storage iron, just can't use it!==
 	-  sideroblastic anemia - faulty incorperation of iron into that protoporphyrin ring.
 		- ring of extra iron unincorperated and unassociated with any heme !!! **"ringed sideroblasts"**
 			- inc ferritin, iron,%saturation but dec TIBC